 - 1. Respect of the 23 March agreement, - 2.
-Consideration for "additional demands and grievances" of M23 including social issues and issues of good governance,
+Consideration for "additional demands and grievances" of M23 including social issues and issues of good governance, - 3.
+A review of the "truth of the ballot boxes," and

 8 As such, the letterhead of official M23 communications included the full name and logo of the CNDP.